frontity/frontity/.changeset/nervous-schools-teach.md

 ---
-"create-frontity": minor
+"create-frontity": patch
 ---

-README.md full description
+README.md with more detailed info of the package.